Compression of Currents and Varifolds: Main results

-so $x_{i},\alpha_{i}$ are the $i$'th triangle centre and (un-normalized) normal vector respectively.
+so $x_{i},\alpha_{i}$ are the $i$'th triangle centre and (un-normalised) normal vector, respectively.

-\item For \textbf{varifolds} the base space is changed to $\mathcal{X}=\R^{d} \times \mathbb{S}^{d-1}$ and for $i=1,\dots,n_{T},$,
+\item For \textbf{varifolds} the base space is changed to $\mathcal{X}=\R^{d} \times \mathbb{S}^{d-1}$, $p=1$, and for $i=1,\dots,n_{T},$,

-where as before, $x_{i},\alpha_{i}$ are the $i$'th triangle centre and (un-normalized) normal vector respectively. \end{enumerate} With these choices, applying the compression algorithm of the previous section, will allow us to compress currents and varifolds within the same framework, while retaining strong theoretical error bounds.
-Indeed, \cref{OrthogprojlemmaCurr},\cref{corrcontinuous} imply that for the common gaussian kernel setting, one can obtain compression of currents and varifolds associated to noisy shape samples with exponentially decaying compression error.
+where $x_{i}$ is a tuple of $i$'th triangle centre and (normalised) normal vector, and $\alpha_{i}$ is the $i$'th triangle area. \end{enumerate} With these choices, applying the compression algorithm of the previous section will allow us to compress currents and varifolds within the same framework, while retaining strong theoretical error bounds.
+Indeed, \cref{OrthogprojlemmaCurr} and \cref{corrcontinuous} imply that for the common Gaussian kernel setting, one can obtain compressions of currents and varifolds associated to noisy shape samples with exponentially decaying compression error.
+As we shall see in \cref{Numexpsect}, the resulting compression algorithm is rapid in practice in addition to the theoretical guarantees.